DrJieTao/prompt_training/public_library/tier2_one_page.md

 ### **Prerequisites**
 *   **Essential:** Completion of **Tier 1** (AI Essentials).
 This workshop assumes staff already know the CLEAR framework and Anonymization protocols.

-### **The Value Proposition**
-> *"We build the machine that handles the drudgery, so your librarians can remain the 'Human in the Loop'—focusing on patrons, community, and judgment."*